co2-git/narwal/docs/common-queries.md

   .find();
 ```

-## Omit default fields
+## Omit implicit fields

-You may not want the default fields to appear in your query.
-In this case, use `unselect` method:
+You may not want the implicit fields to appear in your query.
+In this case, use `implicit` method:

 ```sql
 SELECT name, score FROM players;